leephilipx/scarlet-mansion/script.md

 ## Introduction Script

-*Note: Double space at the end of a line for line break*
+*Display Canvas Information: "You are a detective in this game.
+Keep your eyes peeled for important clues!"*

-> Display Canvas Information: "You are a detective in this game.
-Keep your eyes peeled for important clues!"
+> Note: Double space at the end of a line for line break

 ### Background 1: Outside Mansion
 ```You``` Wow, Tatsumi's home sure is big!